jtroussard/backend3/DEV.md

 4. Generic third party sign in
 5. Generic plugin for authenticators
 6. Add Captcha as well or cloudflare DDOS tool?

+# PIN
+Working on integration.
+Reg is good, login is almost there, just need to get the front end to read and use the roles form the /me endpoint